Grigory Adamov: Literary career

 In 1930 Adamov became a professional writer.
 His first short stories, belonging to the so-called 'close-range science fiction' genre and dealing with Solar energy and Earth power employment, artificial climate change, etc., were published by Znanie-Sila (Knowledge is Power) magazine.
 In 1937 Conquerors of the Underground came out.
 This finely written novel rich with technical trivia and with a spy thriller element to it became popular with the young, technically minded Soviet readership.

 Even more successful was Adamov's second novel, The Mystery of the Two Oceans (1939), a technothriller telling the story of the Soviet wonder-submarine Pioneer, succeeding in its round-the-world mission despite imperialists' agents' attempts at thwarting it.
 While working upon it, Adamov became an expert in oceanography, having studied hundreds of scientific books and documents.
+In 1956, the novel was made into a film by Konstantin Pipinashvili at the Georgian Film Studio.
 While writing his third novel, The Ousting of the Ruler, he made a journey to the Russian Far North, so as to investigate his own idea of the possibility of warming the Arctic Circle area up (by artificially heating the Gulf Stream) and thus benefitting the Soviet economy.
 The novel was published posthumously, in 1946.

 Grigory Adamov died on June 14, 1945, in Moscow.